ryunp/js-closure-abuse/README.md

     0.2ms 100.0% Test.show             @ main.js:11 // Test.prototype.show = function(el, data){
     0.2ms 100.0% (anonymous function)  @ main.js:39 // setTimeout((function(item) {

 The wrapping closure in the method call is removed (main.js:25 is gone).
-But we still have the wrapping closure in the setTimeout argument (bottom of callback stack).
+But we still have the wrapping closure in the setTimeout argument (bottom of *Callback Stack*).

 ####run_cranked()
 #####[Method Call Stack](img/method_invocation_callstacks.jpg)